Skip to content

 1. The Two-Pizza SteerCo

 If your Steering Committee has more than 6 people, it is not a decision-making body; it is a town hall.
 The SteerCo exists for one reason: to resolve escalations that the Integration Management Office (IMO) cannot solve.
-Cross-functional deadlock is the silent killer of deal value.
+Cross-functional deadlock is the silent source of deal-value erosion.
 The SteerCo must be small enough to vote and move on.

 2. Decision Velocity vs. Slide Velocity